coderaiser/putout/docs/putout-script.md

 ## Method calls

-The `__args` operator can also be used to search for method calls.
+The `__args` template value can also be used to search for method calls.
 For example, the pattern `__object.say(__args)` matches:

 ```js
 crocodile.say('hello 🐊');
 ```

-The `__` operator can also be used for the function name.
+The `__` template value can also be used for the function name.
 Indeed, In some cases, you may want to match any function definitions: regular functions, methods, but also arrow functions.
 In that case you can use `__` in place of the name of the function to match named or anonymous functions.
 For example, the pattern `function __(__a) {}` will match any function with one parameter:

 ```js